KailashKS/eShop_App/README.md

 # eShopping App

-A really barebones shopping app implementation.
+A basic shopping application made in Flutter which used Firebase at it's backend.